Ever wondered how heavy is a microwave?

 Let’s start with the most common type and build upwards.

-As you can see, the weight of a countertop microwave varies between 23-45lbs – with the average clocking in around 32lbs.
-This is by far the lightest of all types and reflects their portability (and often cheaper pricing).
+As you can see, a countertop microwave’s weight varies between 23-45lbs – with the average clocking in around 32lbs.
+Countertop microwaves are, by far, the most compact and lightest of all microwave types and reflect their portability (and often cheaper pricing).

-Countertop microwaves are also extremely linear in terms of their weight vs. their internal size.
-Unlike other types, which surprisingly don’t follow this rule, the trendline of countertop microwave weight vs their size is an (extremely satisfying) linear one.
+Countertop microwaves are also extremely linear in terms of their weight vs. their internal size, unlike other types, which surprisingly don’t follow this rule.
+In fact, the trendline of countertop microwave weight vs their size is an (extremely satisfying) linear one.

 Raw Data: